andypmuc/blaubergopenhabinterface/README.md

 ## Installation

+Download the files and execute npm install in the directory to download the libraries.
+(Install JS Node first)

 Configure the script variables in the first lines.

 Create an OpenHAB thing according to the thing code below.